 Ashton Community Science College is part of the Lancashire Enterprise Advisor Network and we work in partnership with our Enterprise Coordinator Shaheen Gul along with our two Enterprise Advisers Claire Cunningham, Principal Branch Manager, Adecco UK & Ireland and Rachel Bissett, HR Manager BAE Systems plc.

-For employers wanting to deliver an event, advertise opportunities or attend Careers Events please contact Mrs Long using either the email or telephone number below.
+In addition to the employer engagement that is offered through the STEM ambassador programme, we welcome employers wanting to deliver an event, advertise opportunities or attend Careers Events.
+We then advertise these opportunities to students through our online learning platform SMHW as well as through form time/ pshe and the school newsletter.
+Please contact Mrs Long using either the email or telephone number below.
 For schools full CEIAG Access Policy click here.

 Mrs Long our Careers/Information/Advice & Guidance Adviser is in school each day and based in the careers room.
 This room is open at break and lunch for Students from any year group who have CEIAG questions and who want to access the resources on offer.